apocalyptech/pystarboundmap/README.md

        of pop-in while scrolling?)
      - Load more of the map in the background, maybe, in addition to the above?
+     - Memory usage is also atrocious with everything loaded, as it stands right now.
+Even a tiny, barely-explored world will eat up a good 2GB resident RAM.
+Better-explored worlds can easily run your system into swap.
    - Window defocus/refocus:
      - This could just be a problem on X11 - presumably it's display- dependant.
 Anyway, losing focus and then regaining focus causes